Barentsøya: Geography

 At the northern side of Barentsøya is the ice-free peninsula of Frankenhalvøya, between Ginevra Bay at the western side and Dorstbukta to the east.
 Grimheia is an ice-free mountainous area extending over a length of about thirteen kilometers at the northern part of the island.
 The westernmost point of the island is the headland of Mistakodden.
 At the southern part of Barentsøya are the mountains of Krefftberget and Høgrinden, while Jeppeberget is located to the southeast.
 The largest lakes of the island are Veslemjøsa in Heimarka, and Dalskilvatnet between the valleys of Sjodalen and Grimdalen.

+Around 43 percent of the island's 1288 km2 area is glaciated, and much of the surface rock has been eroded over millions of years by glaciation.